NBKRedSpy/QM_RecycleHotKey/SteamReadMe.txt

 Optional and disabled by default:
 [list]
+[*]Allow amputations weapons in inventory to be used instead of needing to equip them.
 [*]Do not require a weapon to amputate.
 [*]Automatically recycle items and amputate all limbs when the recycle hotkey is pressed.
 [*]Do not automatically close the corpse window if there is more than one tab.